Email FacebookTwitterMenu burgerClose thin

 When you take a new job, your salary may not be your only form of compensation.
-You’ll likely also get benefits, vacation days, and possibly some form of stock in the company.
-This will likely come in one of two forms: restricted stock units (RSUs) or stock options.
-Each of these two possibilities has its own benefits and disadvantages, so you’ll want to make sure you know which you’re getting so you can adjust your financial plans accordingly.
-A financial advisor can help you determine whether stock options vs. RSUs can benefit your long-term financial plans.
+You’ll likely also receive benefits, vacation days and many times, some form of company stock.
+If you are offered stock, it will likely come in one of two forms: restricted stock units (RSUs) or stock options.
+Each of these carries its own benefits and disadvantages that are important to consider so you know which one is best for your financial plan.

 What Are Stock Options?

-A stock option lets you purchase equity in a company at a determined price within a certain window of time.
-You do not have any obligation to purchase the shares, but you are given the chance to do so if you think it’s a smart decision.
+A stock option lets you purchase equity in a company at an agreed-upon price within a set time period.
 Generally, one stock option contract represents 100 shares of the firm that you are buying into.

 What Is an RSU?